ISC-Project-Phoenix/design/software/ros/hypervisor.md

 ### Genetic Algorithm

-This node will need to cache run score tuples.
+This node will need to cache run score tuples to speed up trimming.

 TODO detail criteria for how we trim old runs based off score